 Attaching your trailer to your tow vehicle correctly, and then detaching it when you get to camp, or back home is critical.
 Do you know how to lock the tow ball in its down position, and why you cross trailer chains, and where your Anderson plug goes in?

 Do you understand what is needed if you run a 3 way fridge in terms of turning the gas off, and swapping over to 12V?
 If you run weight distribution bars, do you know how to set them up?
 Is the hitch at the right height to keep your towing setup level?
-If its not, you might be able to flip your hitch.
+If its not, you might be able to flip a tow hitch.

 Changing a flat tyre